 Each camp is supervised daily by a qualified adult director.
 Some camps depending on size, also have an assistant director.
 Each camp’s high school- or college-age counselors are chosen carefully by the Park District for their demonstration of maturity and enthusiasm.
 All camp staff complete an extensive training program, including supervision and safety techniques, activity development, and first aid.

 The Park District of Highland Park encourages participation by everyone!
 If you or a family member have special needs and would like to participate in a program, we will be happy to make reasonable modification(s) to meet your needs.
 Please indicate on the registration form if you would like information regarding our inclusion programs and/or specifically identify any need and request for reasonable modification(s) according to the Americans with Disabilities Act.
 The Park District of Highland Park provides recreational opportunities for all residents of Highland Park.
 People with and without disabilities are encouraged and invited to register for all Park District of Highland Park programs of interest.
 People with disabilities will not be discriminated against in the delivery of Park District of Highland Park programs.
-To discuss our policies, programs, or services or raise a claim of discrimination on the basis of disability, contact Julie Nichols, our ADA Coordinator, at jnichols@pdhp.org or 847.579.3131.
+To discuss our policies, programs, or services or raise a claim of discrimination on the basis of disability, contact Julie Nichols, our ADA Coordinator, at [email protected] or 847.579.3131.

-Recreation program residency rates apply to everyone who lives within Park District of Highland Park boundaries and pays Park District of Highland Park taxes, including residents of Fort Sheridan (60037); portions of the Town of Fort Sheridan that lie within Park District boundaries (60035); and Park District of Highland Park taxpayers who reside on the following Kings Cove (Deerfield) streets: Carriage Way, Bent Creek Ridge, Fox Hunt Trail, Millstone Road, Shag Bark Lane, Smoke Tree Road, and Tanglewood Court.
+Recreation program residency rates apply to everyone who lives within Park District of Highland Park boundaries and pays Park District of Highland Park taxes including residents of Fort Sheridan (60037); portions of the Town of Fort Sheridan that lie within Park District boundaries (60035); and Park District of Highland Park taxpayers who reside on the following Kings Cove (Deerfield) streets: Carriage Way, Bent Creek Ridge, Fox Hunt Trail, Millstone Road, Shag Bark Lane, Smoke Tree Road and Tanglewood Court.
+All other Deerfield street addresses do not pay Park District of Highland Park taxes and are, therefore, non-residents of the Park District.

 Proof of Park District of Highland Park residency in the form of a valid Driver’s License or Illinois State ID may be required for registration.
-Anyone who improperly uses a Highland Park address for Park District program registration will be removed from the class without a refund or transfer.
+To receive resident rates:

 The Park District is committed to providing a safe place for your recreational activities.
-We encourage Highland Park residents to report safety concerns about our facilities and parks by calling 847.831.3968.
+We encourage you to report safety concerns about our facilities and parks by calling 847.831.3968.
 You can leave a message any time of the day, seven days a week.
 Because of the high volume of people using our facilities each day, our facilities can change daily.
 We want to know if you see something that concerns you.

 Please see your ePACT account for more information.